 Grace School of Theology makes all attempts to be just, equitable, and apply the guidelines for transfer equally.
-The school generally accepts transfer credit from institutions of higher education that have accredited or pre-accredited status through an accrediting agency that is approved by the U.S. Department of Education, or its equivalent, such as qualified foreign institutions of higher education.
-The accredited status of the institution is important when considering the transfer of credit, but it is not the sole determining factor.
+The school generally accepts transfer credit from institutions of higher education that have accredited or preaccredited status through an accrediting agency that is approved by the U.S. Department of Education, or its equivalent, such as qualified foreign institutions of higher education.
+The accredited status of the institution is important when considering the transfer of credit, but it is not the sole deter-mining factor.
 Transfer from unaccredited institutions is typically very difficult unless Grace has already verified comparability.
 The Office of Student Services has a list of such schools that have been verified.
 Students should be aware that there are limits to the number of transfer credits.
-In general, up to 30% of any given graduate program and 75% of any undergraduate program can be transferrable.
+In general, up to 50% of any given graduate program and 75% of any undergraduate program can be transferrable.
 For the maximum allowable transfer credit for each program, please refer to the appropriate academic program description.
 Work and/or ministry experience cannot count toward credit.

-Students may apply for an evaluation of their credits through the Registrar's Office after they have applied for admission.
-However, prospective students may confer with either the Graduate Dean or the Undergraduate Dean about the likelihood of transferring credit, prior to admission.
 Students are responsible for ensuring that official transcripts of their credit are sent directly from the institution to the Registrar.
 Unofficial transcripts will not be officially evaluated.
-Students should be aware that reasons for the refusal of transfer credit are courseto-course incompatibility, the institution's accredited status, course description and requirements, final grade, etc. No credit will be awarded until official transcripts have been received and evaluated coursework and/or the purpose of the program at Grace.
+Students should be aware that reasons for the refusal of transfer credit are course-to-course incompatibility, the institution's accredited status, course description and requirements, final grade, etc. No credit will be awarded until official transcripts have been received and evaluated.

+Transfer of credit will be determined based on an evaluation of the course description and/or course syllabus and its comparability and equivalency with coursework and/or the purpose of the program at Grace.
 Coursework must be validated through an official transcript and must be for work of "C" grade (2.0 on a 4.0 scale) or higher for graduate (MM, MABS, and MDiv) and undergraduate credit and a "B" grade (3.0 on a 4.0 scale) or higher for ThM credit.